Energy storage facilities include

 - Cryogenic energy storage facilities

-- Outdoor energy storage tools include
+- What does high-tech container energy storage include